I Know Where I'm Going!: Plot

 Desperate to salvage her carefully laid plans, Joan convinces Ruairidh Mhór's young mate, Kenny, to attempt the crossing alone for £20.
 Unable to talk Joan out of the highly dangerous trip, Torquil invites himself aboard after Catriona tells him that Joan is running away from him.
 En route, the boat is caught in the Corryvreckan whirlpool, but Torquil restarts the flooded engine just in time.
 The trio return battered to Mull.

 Finally, the weather clears.
 Before going their separate ways Torquil asks Joan if she would somewhere, sometime, have the pipers play "Nut-Brown Maiden".
 Joan then asks Torquil for a parting kiss, delivered and received with passion.
-After Joan leaves, Torquil enters Moy Castle and finds the inscription of the curse placed centuries earlier on Torquil's ancestor who had stormed the castle and captured his unfaithful wife and her lover.
-He had the pair bound together and cast into the castle's water-filled well, which had a stone just big enough for one person to stand on.
-When the lovers' strength finally gave out, they dragged one another down to their deaths.
+After Joan leaves, Torquil enters Moy Castle and finds the inscription of the curse, which was placed centuries earlier on Torquil's ancestor who had stormed the castle and captured his unfaithful wife and her lover.
+He had the pair bound together and cast into the castle's well, which had a stone just big enough for one person to stand on.
+When the lovers' strength finally gave out, they dragged one another down and drowned.
 Before she died, the woman cursed Kiloran and every future MacNeil of Kiloran: "If he shall ever cross the threshold of Moy never shall he leave it a free man.
 He shall be chained to a woman to the end of his days and shall die in his chains."
 From the battlements, Torquil sees Joan marching towards him, preceded by the three pipers playing "Nut-Brown Maiden".
 The couple meet in the castle and embrace.